FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

 Everyone naming and arranging their folders this same way will help keep the TACO cluster organized.

-Next, make sure there is a folder named `star` inside `/storage/fazal/genome/human/2021` and that it is not empty.
-This folder is important for your data to align to the genome.
-It likely already exists and has files in it, but visit [this page](https://fazallabbcm.github.io/FazalLabPipelines/GenerateGenome) if not.
+If your data is from an experiment with multiple cell locations, create folders inside the `rawdata` and `data` folders for each cell location.

+#### Naming raw data files

-Finally, make sure that each of your `fastq` files are named following these rules:
+Next, make sure that each of your `fastq` files are named following these rules:
    * Each file name has the word "Target" or "Control", surrounded by underscores
    * Each file name has the abbreviation (in all caps) for the sample location, surrounded by underscores
    * Each file name contains which number of target or control, surrounded by underscores